 Education in Canada is a success story.
-Our public education is among the best in the world.
-Canadian students regularly out-perform their peers in the most developed countries.
+Our public schools are among the best in the world.
+Thanks to extraordinary teachers, Canadian students regularly out-perform their peers in most developed countries.

-But, in Canada, high quality masks deep inequality.
-On First Nations reserves, 3 in 5 children do not complete high school.
+But, in Canada, high overall quality masks deep inequality.
+On First Nations reserves, 3 in 5 do not complete high school.
 In rural and remote communities, the drop-out rate is double the national average.
-And, too often, schools in rural, remote, and Aboriginal communities struggle to recruit and retain classroom leaders—particularly science, math, and language teachers.
+Schools in small communities face challenges in recruiting and retaining outstanding teachers, particularly in math, science, and languages.
+And, too often, new teachers arrive in rural, remote, and indigenous communities without the preparation and support they need to succeed—and stay—in the classroom.

-Teach For Canada's vision is to make education more equal by helping schools in rural, remote, and Aboriginal communities recruit outstanding classroom leaders.
-Communities that partner with Teach For Canada will shape every aspect of our recruitment, selection, training, and professional development strategies.
+Teach For Canada's vision is to make education more equal by helping schools in rural, remote, and indigenous communities recruit, prepare, and retain outstanding educators.

 The core values of Teach For Canada will lay the foundation for the entire program.